negbook/nb-money/README.md

-config.salary           to set using salary system config.salaryAmount     to set salary amount to the bank config.salaryIntervalMS   to set salary timer MS config.disableEvents    to disable events from this script and use only with exports
+config.salary           to set using salary system config.salaryAmount     to set salary amount to the bank config.salaryIntervalMS   to set salary timer MS
 ```

 ## commands